pvcraven/2017_web_security/source/directory_traversal/directory_traversal.rst

 to rename the windows load executable file, if this security flaw existed in windows an intruder could render a core file useless.That is a shocking change that you can cause a persons computer, by just exploiting an unvalidated input to the web server.
-[ACUNETIX]_
+This means that directory traversal because of how common it is, and how the exploit can  [ACUNETIX]_

 Directory traversal is also, one of the most popular exploits out there, the reason is, as i covered in the introduction it is a simple to execute attack.
 Now, even though it may be an easier attack to execute, being that is really popular it is going to be one of the first attacks anyone attempts to secure themselves from.
-This doesn't mean new directory transversal bugs, don't show up.
+Even though it is an already known security issue, doesn’t mean it ceases to pop up again.
+[VERACODE_2]_

 For example Cisco reported, a directory transversal vulnerability in a router they service, this occurred on November 9th 2015.
 This is a never